 Although probiotics can be found in supplement form, the traditional method of consuming probiotics was always done through food.
 In fact, all cultures from around the world consumed at least one, if not more, forms of fermented foods in their diet.
 So, here is a list of popular fermented foods for digestive health:

 1. Cultured Yogurt

 Sauerkraut is a form of fermented cabbage and has its root in Eastern European diets.
 Sauerkraut (aka “sour cabbage”) is made by mixing together fresh cabbage and salt, pressing down on the mixture, which releases water and causes fermentation.
-Sauerkraut has a crunchy texture and tangy flavour and can be eaten on its own or pilled onto dishes of meat and potatoes, stews and eggs.
+Sauerkraut has a crunchy texture and tangy flavor and can be eaten on its own or pilled onto dishes of meat and potatoes, stews, and eggs.